Cucumber green mottle mosaic virus

 Cause

 CGMMV is a plant virus from the genus Tobamovirus.
-Tobamoviruses are known for their ability to survive in relatively harsh environments without the presence of host material.
+Tobamoviruses are known for their ability to survive in relatively harsh environments outside of host plants.

 There are at least 5 strains of CGMMV, some of which cause symptoms in cucumbers and some that do not.